-All new staff starters will receive appropriate induction from their manager regarding H&S relevant to their area of employment, including a summary of the HS&E Policy and instructions on the College fire and emergency procedures and accident reporting.
-Details of training provided will be recorded and made available on request.
+All new staff starters will receive appropriate induction from their manager regarding H&S relevant to their area of employment, including a summary of the H&S Policy and instructions on the College fire and emergency procedures and accident reporting.
+Details of the training provided will be recorded and made available on request.
+Further details are found in Section 33.
+Health and Safety Training

-All employees are required to complete the relevant mandatory ALO on-line HS&E training as well as any job specific training identified by their manager.
-Duty Directors, HoCSE, Duty Responsible Person and Evacuation Marshals are also required to complete additional training with the HS&E BP's.
-Evacuation Marshals are responsible for familiarising themselves with the College's emergency procedures.
+All employees are required to complete the relevant mandatory ALO on-line H&S training as well as any job specific training identified by their manager.
+Duty Managers and Evacuation Wardens are also required to complete additional training with the H&S Officer's.
+Evacuation Wardens are responsible for familiarising themselves with the College's emergency procedures.